-- financial assets other than purchased or originated credit-impaired (POCI) financial assets and Ijarah receivables: the original effective profit rate or an approximation thereof; - POCI assets: a credit-adjusted effective profit rate - Ijarah receivables: the discount rate used in measuring Ijarah receivables. - Undrawn credit related commitments: the effective profit rate, or an approximation thereof, that will be applied to the financial asset resulting from the credit related commitment; and - Financial Guarantee contracts issued: the rate that reflects the current market assessment of the time value of money and the risks that are specific to the cash flows.
+- financial assets other than purchased or originated credit-impaired (POCI) financial assets and Ijarah receivables: the original effective profit rate or an approximation thereof; - POCI assets: a credit-adjusted effective profit rate - Ijarah receivables: the discount rate used in measuring liarah receivables. - undrawn credit related commitments: the effective profit rate, or an approximation thereof, that will be applied to the financial asset resulting from the credit related commitment; - financial Guarantee contracts issued: the rate that reflects the current market assessment of the time value of money and the risks that are specific to the cash flows.